kadecole/ansible-role-sendmail-smarthost/README.md

 Role Name
 =========

-This is an Ansible role to configure sendmail with a designated smarthost variable.
+This is an Ansible role to configure sendmail/postfix with a designated smarthost variable.
 Role will also configure aliases file to forward all root email with admin_email variable.

 Requirements
 ------------